YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 ## Hitless Resizing Scenario of fgOTN

 {{ITU-T_G.709}} defines the data plane procedure to support fgODUflex hitless resizing.
 The support of management of hitless resizing of fgODUflex needs to be carefully considered.

-Firstly, the range of fgOTN service's Bandwidth on Demand (BoD) cannot exceed its server layer's bandwidth.
-Secondly, the client needs to know how many bandwidth of a link is allocated for fgOTN.
+The range of fgOTN service's Bandwidth on Demand (BoD) cannot exceed its server layer's bandwidth.

+The client needs to know how many bandwidth of a link is allocated for fgOTN.
 During the hitless resizing process, it is necessary to reserve or mark the corresponding bandwidth resources first, and then trigger the the resizing actions.

-Thirdly, cross domain hitless resizing should be supported.
+Multi-domain hitless resizing should be supported.
 In the case of hitless resizing within a single domain, the "explicit route object" structure is not required.
-However, for cross domain hitless resizing scenario, it is necessary to specify the ODUk TS and fgts numbers information on the ports of cross domain nodes in "explicit route objects" structure.
+However, for multi-domain hitless resizing scenario, it is necessary to specify the ODUk TS and fgts numbers information on the ports of cross domain nodes in "explicit route objects" structure.
 For example, node 2 and node 3 in Figure 3.
 When there are multiple cross domain fgOTN service hitless resizing, the MDSC coordinator needs to issue the service resizing instructions to the domain controllers where the service source and destination are located separately.

 ~~~~ ascii-art